-Emma Marshall is a second year graduate student in the dual JD/PhD Law-Psychology and Social Cognitive Program.
+Emma Marshall is a third year graduate student in the dual JD/PhD Law-Psychology and Social Cognitive Program.
 She recieved her BA in Psychology from Pomona College in 2014.

 Her primary research interests are in the intersection of the Fourth Amendment, Privacy, and Consent to Search Decision-Making.
 She is especially interested in studying expectations of privacy and perceptions of searches involving K-9 officers and drug-sniffing dogs.